Child protection in school

 Child Safeguarding Statement

 A Child Safeguarding Statement is a written statement of the service being provided and the procedures to ensure that a child using the service is safe from harm.
+The statement includes a risk assessment.

 Primary and Post-Primary Schools must have a Child Safeguarding Statement.

-The Child Safeguarding Statement must be given all school staff.
+The Child Safeguarding Statement must be given to all school staff.
 It must be displayed publicly and be made available to parents and guardians and members of the public upon request.

 Duty of school staff to report child abuse